kenzan100/react-redux-immutable/README.md

 # What's this?
-React-Redux-Immutable under Webpack workflow with Babel(ES6) preset turned on. __dipping myself into crazyness of today's front-end web dev.__
+React-Redux-Immutable under Webpack workflow with Babel(ES6) preset turned on.
+__Dipping myself into craziness of today's front-end web dev.__